MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/remove-former-employee-step-4.md

 - If you convert the mailbox to a shared mailbox, all the old email will be available, too.
 This can take up a lot of space.
 - If you set up email forwarding, only *new* emails sent to the former employee will now be sent to the current employee.

-Follow these steps on how to [convert the user's mailbox to a shared mailbox](../email/convert-user-mailbox-to-shared-mailbox.md).
+Follow these steps to [convert the user's mailbox to a shared mailbox](../email/convert-user-mailbox-to-shared-mailbox.md).

 ## Forward a former employee's email to another employee